iterative/dvc.org/static/docs/user-guide/autocomplete.md

 Depending on what you typed on the command line so far, it completes:

-- Available DVC commands.
+- Available DVC commands;

-- Options that are available for a particular command.
+- Options that are available for a particular command;

-- File names that make sense in a given context, such as using them as a target for some commands.
+- File names that make sense in a given context, such as using them as a target for some commands;
 - Arguments for selected options.
 For example, `dvc repro` completes with stage files to reproduce.